-Each scholarship offered starting in 2019 consists of an annual payment provided at the commencement of each academic year (up to a maximum of 3 years).
-For students relocating from a rural or remote area, an additional one-off payment will be provided to assist with initial relocation expenses.
+Each scholarship offered consists of an annual payment of up to $3,000 provided at the commencement of each academic year, up to a maximum of 3 years.
+For students relocating from a rural or remote area, an additional one-off payment of up to $3,000 may be provided to assist with initial relocation expenses.
 The value of the scholarship offered to successful students will be based on their geographic location, personal circumstances and choice of post-school education.

 The scholarship is intended to cover educational expenses such as: